 - 1 lemon

-- Chermoula spice blend (coriander - cumin - paprika - granulated garlic)
+- Chermoula spice blend (coriander - cumin - sweet smoked paprika - granulated garlic)

 - Two 6-ounce boneless pork loins

 - Scrub the carrots and parsnips.
 Trim their stem ends; cut the vegetables in half lengthwise, then any larger halves into quarters.

 - Trim any coarse ends from the broccolini; separate the bunch into florets.